 Breastfeeding can inhibit ovulation and can serve as an effective method of contraception postpartum.
 For this, you must be exclusively breastfeeding, be within the first six months following your delivery, and not have had your period.
 The chance of getting pregnant is lower during breastfeeding; however, women can still become pregnant.

-We recommend that you start measuring roughly 5 months after giving birth while breastfeeding exclusively, and 1-2 months after giving birth if you do not breastfeed.
-You can, of course, choose to start measuring after the return of your first period instead.
+We recommend that you start measuring roughly 4-5 months after giving birth while breastfeeding full-time (exclusively), and 1-2 months after giving birth if you do not breastfeed full-time.

-Until the first ovulation, we will show you red (for Prevent) or brown (for Plan) days as our algorithm requires a higher level than 94% before giving green days.
-This could mean a couple of months depending on your own body.
+Until your first ovulation is confirmed, Natural Cycles will show you red (for Prevent) or brown (for Plan) days before giving green days.
+This could mean a couple of months depending on your body.
 If you start measuring while breastfeeding, you will see your first ovulation and will know when to expect your first period.

-The first cycles after pregnancy may be irregular, so just keep measuring while your body is working to get back to regular.
+The first few cycles after pregnancy may be irregular, so keep measuring while your body is working to get back to regular.

 What you can do if the thermometer beep disturbs the family:

-Turn off the thermometer after the first beep in the morning, and turn it back on whenever you are ready to start your day.
-The value is shown for roughly 2 seconds, so please make sure that you have the lights on and are ready to read it quickly before turning it back on.
+Please turn off the thermometer after the first beep, and turn it back on whenever you are ready to start your day.
+The value is shown for roughly 2 seconds, so please make sure that you have the lights on and are prepared to read it quickly before turning it back on.
 This can be re-done as many times as you wish, as long as you turn it off before it flashes onward to start measuring again.